 Use of Anchor Text from Duplicates – sometimes anchor text pointed to duplicates is used to index the canonical version of the page.
 We are told that this can be useful when one or more of the links to one or more of the non-canonical pages has anchor text in a different language than the anchor text of the links to the canonical page.

-This patent appears to illustrate a lot of the process behind how anchor text may be used to add relevancy to pages that are pointed at by links which use that anchor text.
+This crawling rates patent appears to illustrate a lot of the process behind how anchor text may be used to add relevancy to pages that are pointed at by links which use that anchor text.
 Many of the observations and assumptions about links, that people who watch search engines have made, are addressed within the patent in one way or another.

 The information about how a crawler might handle permanent and temporary redirects differently is interesting, as is the annotation information that a search engine might use.
-I’m not sure that I’ve seen mention or hint of the use of anchor text pointing to duplicates to provide relavance to the canonical versions of pages before.
+I’m not sure that I’ve seen mention or hint of the use of anchor text pointing to duplicates to provide relevance to the canonical versions of pages before.